Best Children’s Nonfiction Books of 2022

 Good Eating The Short Life of Krill by Matt Lilley, illustrated by Dan Tavis

-Written in the second-person point of view, this picture book speaks directly to you, a krill.
+Written in the second-person point of view, this nonfiction picture book speaks directly to you, a krill.
 You grow from an oval, then get eyes and legs, keep growing, and constantly swim– only to be eaten eventually by whales.
 Engaging writing in a surprisingly delightful and enlightening little story.

 Marcel’s Masterpiece: How a Toilet Shaped the History of Art by Jeff Mack

-Kids will love this exceptional story about Marcel Duchamp, who took a urinal and called it art.
-He didn’t mind that many people argued whether it was art or not because he was happy that it got people to think.
+Kids will love this exceptional story about artist Marcel Duchamp, who took a urinal and called it art.
+He didn’t mind that many people argued whether it was art because he was happy that it got people to think.
 Back matter explains the DaDa movement.
 Duchamp, and other modern artists.
 Cut-out letters in dialogue bubbles and collage art will appeal to readers.